ember-learn/ember-blog/source/2020-08-25-accessibility-working-group-update.md

 ### Label and Input Support

-There were three things the team decided to do in this area: update the guides to provide more explicit guidance, provide an addon that would help provide `id`s within a specific context, and write an RFC to propose a more permanent solution.
+There were 3 things the team decided to do in this area:

+- Update the guides to provide more explicit guidance
+- Provide an addon that would help provide `id`s within a specific context
+- Write an RFC to propose a more permanent solution

 [Benjamin Jegard](https://github.com/kamikillerto) created the [Ember Context Id Helper addon](https://github.com/KamiKillertO/ember-context-id-helper).
 The `{{context-id}}` generates a unique `id` for a given context.
 Because it uses the ember guidFor function under the hood, it will always return the same `id` for the same context.
 A use case for `context-id` helper is to programmatically associate `<label>`s and `<input>` element using the `<label>` `for` attribute and the `<input>`s `id` attribute.